uxking/vimEditing/Vim_Starter_Tutorial.md

 ## Using Macros
 Macros are recordings of key commands that can be replayed
 `q<char>` - starts recording a macro and saves in `<char>` register
+>	After the above, start typing the commands you want to save, and when finished type `<esc>q`
->	Example: `qb$x` - record a macro at register "b" which moves to the end of the line and deletes the last character `@<char>` - executes the macro saved at register `<char>`
+>	Example: `qb$x<esc>q` - record a macro at register "b" which moves to the end of the line and deletes the last character `@<char>` - executes the macro saved at register `<char>`
 >	Example: `@b` - executes macro at register "b"